Dozoretz National Institute for Mathematics and Applied Sciences (DNIMAS)

 BIO 497 Introduction to Research (2 Credits)

-Introduction to independent experimental work under the guidance of staff members.
-Provisions for Honors and undergraduate research participation projects and investigations.
+Introduction to independent experimental work under the guidance of faculty members.
+Provisions for honors and undergraduate research participation projects and investigations.

 BIO 499 Tissue and Cell Culture (4 Credits)